 After all, every link is a vote of confidence, right?

-Even in cases where you’re fairly certain a link is harmful to your site, you should be leery of using the disavow tool.
-There are a few reasons for this, chief of which is that Google generally expects you to get bad links removed the old fashioned way – that is, by contacting the webmaster who linked to your site and asking that they take it down.
-Only when it’s clear you’re being ignored should you resort to disavowing links, and even then, it’s something that should be done as a last resort.
+Even if you’re quite sure a link harms your site, be careful with the disavow tool.
+There are a few reasons for this.
+The main reason is that Google usually expects you to remove bad links the old way.
+That means contacting the webmaster who linked to you and asking them to take it down.
+Only disavow links when it’s clear they’re ignoring you.
+Even then, do it as a last resort.

 Oh, and never disavow internal links.
 By doing so, you’re basically telling Google that your own pages are of low quality, and generally shouldn’t have any authority.
 There’s a good chance that’s going to send your PageRank straight into the toilet.